WaDelma/poisson/README.md

 [![Build Status](https://travis-ci.org/WaDelma/poisson.svg?branch=master)](https://travis-ci.org/WaDelma/poisson)

 ## Using **poisson**
 **poisson** is used through struct PoissonDisk.
+PoissonDisk can be created with perioditic constructor for distribution to wrap around.
 Function calc_radius can be used to calculate radius based on amount of samples wanted and relative radius.
+Samples can be given to the method for creating distribution to make it take those account when creating the distribution.

 Documentation is [here](https://WaDelma.github.io/poisson/)